Customers overview

-Identities represent the customers who use the financial services you offer within your application.
-A corporate identity represents a business entity, while a consumer identity represents an individual person.
+A customer in the Weavr platform is the verified representation of one of the people or businesses who use the financial services you offer within your application.
+A corporate represents a business entity, while a consumer represents an individual person.

 Due diligence